 An affidavit is a written statement confirmed by oath or affirmation, made before an authorized official, which serves as legally binding evidence in legal matters.

-Why are affidavits important in legal contexts?
+Why are affidavits necessary in legal contexts?

 What information must be included in an affidavit?